10 Best Blank CD-R Discs

 Burner Compatibility and Setup

 Setup is usually plug-and-play.
-Insert the blank disc, let your operating system or burning software recognize it, and select your files.
-For audio, choose between session-at-once, disc-at-once, or track-at-once modes depending on whether you want gapless playback.
-Always burn at a speed your drive supports stably; if you encounter buffer underruns, lower the write speed in your software settings.
+Insert a blank disc, let your operating system or burning software mount it, choose your files, and burn.
+For audio projects, decide between disc-at-once for gapless playback and track-at-once if you want to add songs in multiple sessions.
+If you hit buffer underruns, drop the write speed in your software settings before blaming the disc.

 Reliability and Longevity Signals